Littlewood-Richardson coefficients via mirror symmetry for cluster varieties: From generic configurations to configurations

 {\cor{ Take $a,b,c \in \Z_{> 0}$.
 The restriction of $W$ to $T_{M;s_0}$ is \eqn{ W= \sum_{a+b = n} \vartheta_{\lrp{a,b,0}} +\sum_{b+c = n} \vartheta_{\lrp{0,b,c}} + \sum_{a+c = n} \vartheta_{\lrp{a,0,c}}, } where \eqn{ \vartheta_{\lrp{a,b,0}}= \sum_{i= 0}^{n-a-1} z^{-\sum_{j=0}^i e_{\lrp{a,b-j,j}}}, } \eqn{ \vartheta_{\lrp{0,b,c}}= \sum_{i= 0}^{n-b-1} z^{-\sum_{j=0}^i e_{\lrp{j,b,c-j}}}, } and \eqn{ \vartheta_{\lrp{a,0,c}}= \sum_{i= 0}^{n-c-1} z^{-\sum_{j=0}^i e_{\lrp{a-j,j,c}}}. } }}

-Note that we now have the basis $\vb{B}$ of $\ssO\lrp{\cta}$ that we were after-- This basis is canonically determined by the pair $\ctag \subset \cta$.
+Note that we now have the basis $\vb{B}$ of $\ssO\lrp{\cta}$ that we were after-- it is canonically identified with Explicitly, the $\tf$-functions $\tf_p$ is in $\vb{B}$ if and only if $p$ is in $\Xi\lrp{\Z^T}$.
+This basis is canonically determined by the pair $\ctag \subset \cta$.
 The subset $\ctag$ is invariant under the $H^{\times 3}$ action on $\cta$, so $\vb{B}$ must be preserved by this action.
 Since $\vb{B}$ is a discrete set and $H^{\times 3}$ acts continuously, the only possibility is that each element of $\vb{B}$ is fixed by $H^{\times 3}$.
 The elements of $\vb{B}$ are defined up to scaling, so this means that every element of $\vb{B}$ is an $H^{\times 3}$-eigenfunction.
 The $H^{\times 3}$ action and the weights of basis elements under this action are discussed further in Subsection~\ref{subsec:Tk}.

 At this point we'd like to see if $W$ to pulls back to the Goncharov-Shen potential $\mathcal{W}_{GS}$ on $\ctag$ for some carefully chosen $p^*$.
 The guideline for writing down this map will be the representation theoretic interpretation of the cones on both sides.
 For this, we'll compare version (\ref{KTquot}) of the Knutson-Tao hive cone to $\Xi$.
-To have a nice representation theoretic interpretation of $\Xi$, we need to relate the $\gv$-vector of a $\vartheta$-function to its weight under the $H^{\times 3}$ action.
+To have a nice representation theoretic interpretation of $\Xi$, we need to relate the {\it{$\gv$-vector}} of a $\vartheta$-function to its weight under the $H^{\times 3}$ action.